 Credit risk represents the potential for loss due to the default or deterioration in credit quality of a counterparty (e.g., an OTC derivatives counterparty or a borrower) or an issuer of securities or other instruments we hold.
 Our exposure to credit risk comes mostly from client transactions in OTC derivatives and loans and lending commitments.
-Credit risk also comes from cash placed with banks, securities financing transactions (i.e., resale and repurchase agreements and securities borrowing and lending activities) and receivables from brokers, dealers, clearing organizations, customers and counterparties.
+Credit risk also comes from cash placed with banks, securities financing transactions (i.e., resale and repurchase agreements and securities borrowing and lending activities) and customer and other receivables.

-Credit Risk Management, which is independent of the revenue-producing units and reports to our chief risk officer, has primary responsibility for assessing, monitoring and managing credit risk.
-The Firmwide Risk Committee and the Risk Governance Committee establish and review credit policies and parameters.
+Credit Risk, which is independent of our revenue-producing units and reports to our chief risk officer, has primary responsibility for assessing, monitoring and managing our credit risk through firmwide oversight across our global businesses.
+The Risk Governance Committee reviews and approves credit policies and parameters.
 In addition, we hold other positions that give rise to credit risk (e.g., bonds held in our inventory and secondary bank loans).
-These credit risks are captured as a component of market risk measures, which are monitored and managed by Market Risk Management, consistent with other inventory positions.
+These credit risks are captured as a component of market risk measures, which are monitored and managed by Market Risk, consistent with other inventory positions.
 We also enter into derivatives to manage market risk exposures.
-Such derivatives also give rise to credit risk, which is monitored and managed by Credit Risk Management.
+Such derivatives also give rise to credit risk, which is monitored and managed by Credit Risk.